 Corporate finance functions differ from company to company.
-Duties can include managing financial risk, money, the lifeblood of any business.
+Duties can include managing financial risk, determining borrowing levels or even simple check writing.
+In general, the department monitors the company's flow of money, the lifeblood of any business.

-Watch a video overview at: http://capsim.com/go/v/ffin
+Watch a video overview at: http://capsim.com/go/v/cfin